Important Questions to Ask Before Signing a Factoring Agreement

 Familiarize Yourself with Invoice Factoring Before You Begin

-Also known as accounts receivable financing, invoice factoring works differently than other business funding solutions.
-You can think of it as an advance on your unpaid B2B invoices.
+Also known as accounts receivable financing, invoice factoring works differently than other business funding solutions and transactions.
+You can think of it as an advance on your B2B invoices, which are the collateral.
 Rather than waiting weeks or months for your clients to pay, invoice financing companies can purchase your invoices and give you the cash right away.

 How do factoring companies make money?

 Factoring companies usually only advance a portion of the invoice’s value upfront.
 The amount varies depending on your industry and other considerations, but it’s usually between 80 to 90 percent and can be even higher for transportation and staffing industries.
-When your customer pays the factoring company for the invoice, the factoring company sends you the remainder, minus a factoring fee, which the company retains as payment for their services.
+When your customer pays the factoring company for the invoice amount, the factoring company deposits you the remainder, minus a factoring discount fee, which the company retains as payment for their services.

 What is a factoring fee?